safe finger foods for babies and toddlersPin

 Possible disadvantages:

 There are a lot of different foods that work perfectly as finger foods for a young baby.
 What you don’t want to give your little one are hard things that can cause choking.
-Slippery round foods, such as grapes are also dangerous.
+Slippery round foods, such as grapes or blueberries, can also be dangerous unless cut into small pieces.
 And, of course, you need to know what foods to avoid in general for babies younger than 1-year old.

 Vegetables (always in small pieces)